cozy/coachCO2/README.md

 yarn scripts:addTrip
 ```

-ℹ️ Please note that you need to run `yarn service:timeseriesWithoutAggregateMigration` after any insertion to make your trips usable in the app.
+⚠️ You need to run `yarn service:timeseriesWithoutAggregateMigration` after any insertion to make your trips usable in the app.
 See below for more details.

 ### Aggregation service

 You can run a migration service to add aggregation data on your timeseries.
 This is necessary because the trips documents can be huge and negatively impact the app performances.
 Therefore, we rely on an aggregated trip view on the app side.
 If the aggregation is missing, the trip won't be displayed.

+⚠️ You need to build the application before using services, to generate them.

 ```sh
 $ yarn build
 $ yarn service:timeseriesWithoutAggregateMigration
 ```

 ### Feature flags availables